Monday, February 4

 What does this mean?
 You’re currently more likely win a Nobel prize than to go to space.
 But change is upon us – truly, this time.
 Before the end of the decade, it is likely we will see the first commercial space tourism trips take place.
 Does this mean the future is finally here?

-Join James Orsulak, the executive director of Space for Humanity, as he leads a discussion on the rapidly evolving world of space tourism and what is possible in your lifetime.
+Join Rachel Lyons, the Executive Director of Space for Humanity, as she leads a discussion on the rapidly evolving world of space tourism and what is possible in your lifetime.
 Would you go to space if you could?
 Would you visit a space hotel?
 What about the moon or Mars?

 A portion of tonight’s proceeds will benefit Space For Humanity.